cs4995-LionSale/LionSale/README.md

 ## Instruction to run and test locally

 ### To run
+0. Clone our project from tag name "proj-iter1"
 1. Install ruby version 3.0.2
 2. At the root path of the project, run `bundle`
 3. Run `yarn`